 Here lately I’ve been bound and determined to up my grilled side dish game.
 It’s been lacking, I admit.
 Nothing could possibly be easier than these dilly dilly grilled mushrooms.
 And very few things could be as addictingly tasty.
 I love mushrooms to begin with, and I’ve always been a fan of dill.
 Now, I get all that plus buttery goodness and a bit of salty garlic flavors.
 I like the butter mixture so much that I usually double it, making sure that I get plenty of it down into the gills of the mushrooms as they cook over an open fire.

-You could actually substitute your favorite herb or spice for the dill for something different.
+You could actually substitute your favorite herb or spice for the dill for something different when you make some dilly dilly grilled mushrooms.
 Red pepper flakes are an awesome change.
 Same goes for oregano, basil or, believe it or not, smoked paprika.
-You’ll never eat boring mushrooms again.
+You’ll never eat boring mushrooms again, but if you prefer something with a bit of a kick, try my spicy grilled mushrooms too!
+And my version of Michael Chiarello’s best button mushrooms is out of this world also!

 - 1/2 teaspoon garlic salt